-The selling stockholders will receive all net proceeds from the sale of common stock to be sold in this offering, including any proceeds they receive if the underwriters exercise the over-allotment option.
+The selling stockholders, including members of senior management, will receive all net proceeds from the sale of common stock to be sold in this offering, including any proceeds they receive if the underwriters exercise the option to purchase additional shares.
 Accordingly, we will not receive any proceeds from the sale of common stock by the selling stockholders.